Here's a breakdown of everything this article covers:

 - Different headers and footers for left & right (odd & even) pages

-Lots of different content can go in a header or footer, the most obvious example is page numbers which are typically found in a footer in any book or document.
+There's many different things that can go in a header or footer.
+The obvious one is page numbers which are usually found in a footer of a book or document.
+But there's a lot of other content you might find in them:

 - Page numbering (e.g. Page 1 of 8, these generally tend to be on the footer)